The Princess on the Glass Hill: India

+According to Stith Thompson and Warren Roberts's Types of Indic Oral Tales, type 530 is also attested in Indian sources.
+In these tales, the hero goes to watch a garden or field at night to discover what has been destroying it, and, as heroic deed to win the princess, he has to ride his horse to the roof of the palace and throw a ball at the princess, or toss an iron ball while riding his horse.

 An Indian variant was collected in New Goa, with the title Juão Peken ("João Pequeno" or "Little John") and its compiler remarked on the similarity of the tale to the Norwegian tale by George Dasent.
 In this variant, the king's garden is trampled every night, so he sends his sons to guard it.
 They fail.
 He sends the minister's son, Littlejohn, to guard it: he stays awake and sees a white, a sorrel and a black horse trampling the garden on three consecutive nights.
 Later he and the king's two sons arrive at a kingdom, where they are informed about the engagement challenge: the rider should throw a ball up where the princess is.

 Francis Hindes Groome stated that the Indian fairy tale The Monkey Prince was "strikingly identical" to the Polish-Gypsy version he collected.
 In this tale, published by Maive Stokes, six cowives of a rajah eat birth-inducing mangoes, and the seventh eats a mango stone.
 The seventh queen gives birth to a monkey named Bandarsábásá, or Prince Monkey.
 In a neighbouring kingdom, King Jamársá promised his daughter, Princess Jahúran, to anyone who would lift a heavy iron ball and throw at the princess.
 The Monkey Prince tries his luck by removing his "monkey skin" in a remote part of the jungle and summoning a horse from the heavens.
 He tries his hand at the contest in the second visit, by hitting the verandah, and in third visit, hits the little toe of the princess.